R1Ng0-1488/some_work/README.md

 Function modeling dashboard.
 ============================

-This application makes chart when you enter the name of function.
+This application makes a chart when you enter the name of function.

 ### To start this project you need is to input this command: docker-compose up